 - Risk of people taking over our accounts

 - Unauthorised access of data

 - Data loss

-- People attacking through phishing to try and get a click on the links to give them access

 - Insider threats either intentional or accidental

 Strategies to consider are user identity management, MFA, to confirm who it is that's on there, and back up in the cloud.
 Cloud access controls determine who can get in and in what scenarios.